arionaskins/sun-sign-calculator/docs/final.md

   * *__App folder/properties structure:__*
    Functional Component inheritance and composition issues emerged when handling different states of the app.
 The change of state component addition caused complications in primarily flexbox styling, granted these have been solved for large screen viewports.
 * *__Repository deployment issues:__*
-After using the `create-react-app` terminal command to create the intial app, I installed dependencies to the local app subfolder in `/src`, so when I tried to deploy originally with Heroku the build failed due to webpack errors.
+After using the `create-react-app` terminal command to create the initial  app, I installed dependencies to the local app subfolder in `/src`, so when I tried to deploy originally with Heroku the build failed due to webpack errors.
 After initializing a new repository and pulling necessary files (within the subdirectory), I was successfully able to deploy my first React app! :clap:

 ## Next Steps
 - [x] responsive UI for large viewports